 - A review of one of Kodak’s cheaper films

 - Check every single film review on My Favourite Lens

-And if you think others will enjoy or benefit from this film review too, help them find it by sharing or pinning. 😀
+And if you think others will enjoy or benefit from this Portra film review too, help them find it by giving it a share. 😀